cons3rt/media-file-asset-windows/README.md

 * Update the doc/HELP.html as appropriate
 * Create a zip file of this directory
 * [Import this asset into CONS3RT](https://kb.cons3rt.com/kb/assets/importing-your-asset-zip-file)

+---

+# Copy Media Files to Windows

+This is a sample asset that copies media files to a Windows machine.

+## Prerequisites

+*   Windows OS with Powershell

+## Exit Codes

+*   0 = Success
+*   Non-Zero = Media file copy failed